Jefferson Barracks History

 Present day

-Today, Jefferson Barracks stands as a living tribute to nearly two centuries of American military service.
-It continues to serve the nation through the Missouri National Guard and Reserve Components, while also honouring the past through museums, historic buildings, and memorials.
-With its deep roots in American history and its ongoing commitment to service, Jefferson Barracks remains not just a military landmark, but a symbol of dedication, resilience, and remembrance for generations to come.
+Today, Jefferson Barracks stands as a living tribute to 200 years of American military service.
+It continues its mission through the Missouri National Guard and Reserve Components, while honoring its legacy through thoughtfully preserved museums, historic buildings, and memorials.
+With deep roots in the nation’s history and an enduring commitment to service, Jefferson Barracks is more than a military landmark—it is a symbol of dedication, resilience, and remembrance for generations past, present, and future.

 1912

 Jefferson Barracks reentered the national spotlight in 1912 through a pioneering moment in aviation history.
-On March 2, Captain Albert Berry (seated at left in the photo) became the first person ever to successfully parachute from a moving airplane.
-Jumping from an altitude of 2,000 feet, he deployed a parachute—remarkably, one without a harness—and landed safely on the parade field at Jefferson Barracks.
+On March 2, Captain Albert Berry (seated at left in the photo) became the first person ever to successfully parachute from a moving airplane, piloted by Antony "Tony" Jannus (seated on the right).
+Jumping from an altitude of 2,000 feet, Berry deployed a parachute—remarkably, one without a harness—and landed safely on the parade field at Jefferson Barracks.

 Jefferson Barracks Heritage Foundation - 96 Worth Road, Saint Louis, MO 63125